Amplitude-Developer-Docs/amplitude-dev-center/docs/data/debugger.md

 description: Troubleshoot and debug any data errors that may occur in the instrumentation process.
 ---

 Data validation is a critical step in the instrumentation process.
-Amplitude lets validate your event data by:
+Amplitude lets you validate your event data by:

 - [Ingestion Debugger](#ingestion-debugger)
 - [User Lookup](#user-lookup)